takuseno/d3rlpy-benchmarks/README.md

 The `atari` directory contains the training results of the d3rlpy's benchmark scripts with Atari 2600 dataset.
 You can see the summary of the results at `atari_table.csv`.

+### Finetuning
+The `finetuning` directory contains the finetuning results of the d3rlpy's benchmark scripts with AntMaze datasets.
+You can see the summary of the results at `finetuning_table.csv`.

 ## analysis tools
 ### installation